ramene/heatmap-tracker/README.md

 ### [1.1.0] - 2024-11-30
 #### ✨ Added
 - I migrated this plugin to React.
 This will make it easier to maintain and add new features in the future.
-- I started to translated this plugin and added three languages: English, German and Russian.
+- I started to translate this plugin and added three languages: English, German and Russian.
 Plugin is not fully translated yet.

 #### 🐛 Fixed
 - Fixed issues related to NaN.